-The first opportunity for public input will be from December 9, 2022 through February 3, 2023, when we’ll initiate a civic engagement series to solicit public and community feedback about strategies for managing visitor access in order to inform this process.
-This will be the first of multiple opportunities over the two-year planning process for the public and stakeholders to share input on how Yosemite should, if at all, manage access in the future.
+The first round of public input occurred from December 9, 2022 to February 3, 2023.
+This first series gathered public and community feedback about strategies for managing visitor access in order to inform this process.
+The second of multiple opportunities over the planning process for the public and stakeholders to share input on how Yosemite should, if at all, manage access in the future will begin on July 6, 2023.
+The second round of public involvement will solicit ideas on draft management concepts that were developed following the December public involvement.
 We are committed to a transparent civic and stakeholder engagement process.
 When it comes to visitor use management decisions at NPS, we know that engagement is about mobilizing people to do the hard work of making change—together.
 Yosemite is committed to engaging with all stakeholders—including gateway communities, partners, members of the public, and state, local, and tribal governments —to identify solutions, and to conduct compliance and planning processes.

 Managed access is a suite of tools that help pace the timing and volume of visitation into areas to optimize access, ensure quality experiences, and protect resources.
 Examples of managed access include reservation systems, timed and ticketed entry, campground reservations, and more.
 Some examples of managed access strategies that have been in place for many years include wilderness and Half Dome permits.
 Managed access and related strategies are not a standalone solution.
 This plan will carefully evaluate many different tools and techniques that would be most effective to help Yosemite improve how visitors get to and experience the park’s significant resources and features.

 Why are peak hours reservations for day use not in place for Summer 2023?